 fix the interest rate at the point of contract signature which would apply to the whole financing period, or,

-have the interest rate floating for the duration of the bid and financing period,
+have the interest rate floating for the duration of the bid and financing period, - Goods can be sourced from a number of countries,

-6. There are no hidden extra costs.
+- There are no hidden extra costs.
 The “composite interest risk rate” covers the following:

 • Commercial Risks.